 Speaking of being able to use a mobile app to check voicemails, that’s not just a feature for doctors.
 Everyone on staff can have the same ability to not only check voicemails from their mobile devices, but also to make and receive calls as if they’re sitting at the desk in the office.

-For example, if your office is closed for a holiday, if someone’s out of town, or if the entire staff is homebound due to inclement weather, you can actually use the phone system’s mobile app to change the phone greeting, change call routing, reroute emergency calls to an emergency facility, check and manage voicemails, and of course, make and receive calls as if they’re calling from the office number.
+For example, if your medical office is closed for a holiday, if someone’s out of town, or if the entire staff is homebound due to inclement weather, you can actually use the phone system’s mobile app to change the phone greeting, change call routing, reroute emergency calls to an emergency facility, check and manage voicemails, and of course, make and receive calls as if they’re calling from the office number.

 And if you’re out of town or if you’re office is closed for some reason, you can also get notifications sent to your mobile device, then you can check your voicemail and email directly from the app.
 Then if there’s something that can’t wait until regular business hours, you can call them back directly from your mobile device.